-Students moving into Year 11 will need a C result or higher in Year 10 Digital Solutions or a B result in Year 10 Mathematics.
+A C result or higher in Year 10 Digital Solutions or a B result in Year 10 Mathematics and Year 10 English.

 What is the subject matter and what skills will I learn in this subject throughout senior school?

-- Creating with code
+- Creating with code (web based technologies)

-- Application and data solutions
+- · Application and data solutions

 - Digital innovations

 - Digital impacts

 - Communicate information, processes and solutions